FINDING YOUR WAY HOME

 You WILL hear stories from my own journey, as it places each art or reflection activity into context.
 And I will encourage you to think about your own lives and have you direct the art you make to reflect what's true for you.

-It's called 5 Ways Your Creativity Might Save Your Life and you can grab it by dropping your details in below.
+It's called 5 Ways Your Creativity Might Save Your Life and you can get it by dropping your details in below.
+You'll also receive my updates on events and inspiring tales to help you live YOUR creative life!